EndPointCorp/end-point-blog/2016/01/13/mediawiki-major-upgrade-process.html.md

 One of the trickiest part of major upgrades is the fact that all the files are simply replaced.
 Normally not a problem, but what if you are in the habit of modifying the core files because sometimes extensions cannot do what you want?
-My solution is to tag the changes prominently — using a PHP comment that contains the string “END POINT”.
+My solution is to tag the changes prominently—​using a PHP comment that contains the string “END POINT”.
 This makes it easy to generate a list of files that may need the local changes applied again.
 After using “git log” to find the commit ID of the 1.26.2 changes (message was “Upgrade to version 1.26.2”), we can grep for the unique string and